Opportunities for Youth Achievement Initiative

 The objective of this initiative is to expand the capacity of high performing charter schools that serve predominantly lower-income students.

-Grants will fund schools serving grades PreK-12 that produce well-prepared graduates.
+Grants support schools serving grades PreK-12 that produce well-prepared graduates.

 Peloton U